Did you know that one in five people enjoy going fishing?

 This is good news for local councils.
 This passion for fish can support councils' work in key areas, such as improving stormwater infrastructure, ensuring weirs and road crossings are fish friendly, replanting riverbanks, restoring wetlands and managing floodplains.

 Local councils have jurisdiction over a number of activities which can affect native fish habitat, so they can have an influential role in restoring fish habitat and encouraging native fish to return to the rivers and creeks in NSW.
 Being a Fish Friendly Council will improve fish habitat but it will also enhance recreational and tourism opportunities and support a healthy vibrant community.

 Fish Friendly Councils is an innovative program which provides detail on 10 top tips which aim to help local councils incorporate beneficial outcomes for native fish into existing council works programs.
 The use of native fish, which are widely recognised by the community, will provide council the opportunity to integrate and promote the outcomes of an array of works and other programs associated with waterways to the wider community.

-Download a PDF version of the 10 Top Tips for a Fish Friendly Council (PDF, 800 KB)
+Watch the videos on how to be a Fish Friendly council or download a PDF version of the 10 Top Tips for a Fish Friendly Council (PDF, 809 KB)